 Cook managed to check his surprise at seeing me still there and gave a little bow, "Mademoiselle Vivienne," he said snapping me back to my senses.

-"Oui, I brought you the recipe we had talked about," I hurriedly tucked it in his hand," I managed a faint curtsey and pivoted on my heel intending to leave.
+"Oui, I brought you the recipe we had talked about," I hurriedly tucked it into his hand," I managed a faint curtsey and pivoted on my heel intending to leave.

 "Non.
 Stay.
 Please."
-Gavin stepped into my path, "It is a happy circumstance that we should meet now and we can introduce ourselves without all the formality and reserve of an audience."
+Gavin stepped into my path, "It's a happy circumstance that we should meet now and we can introduce ourselves without all the formality and reserve of an audience."

 His voice froze my insides; it sounded so familiar.
 I looked helplessly at Cook, hoping he would find some words to help me escape.
 He misread my expression though and took a step forward then with a significant look at Gavin, "Mr. Delacroix, this is Mademoiselle Vivienne Rousseau, daughter of your hosts Monsieur and Madame Rousseau."